livefir/fir/README.md

 </html>
 ```

-In the above example, `@fir:inc:ok:count.window="$fir.replace()"` marks content of that div to be replaced by the content of `block count`.
+In the above example, `@fir:inc:ok::count.window="$fir.replace()"` marks content of that div to be replaced by the content of `block count`.
 Event namespacing is used to indicate the server renderer which `block` to re-render and send on a successful event response(`ok`).
 The allowed event namespace format is `@fir:<event-name>:<ok|error>:<block-name>`.

-`$fir.submit` is a helper which prevents the form submission and dispatches browser events `inc` and `dec` which is then captured by `@fir:inc:ok:count.window, @fir:dec:ok:count.window` listeners.
+`$fir.submit` is a helper which prevents the form submission and dispatches browser events `inc` and `dec` which is then captured by `@fir:inc:ok::count.window, @fir:dec:ok::count.window` listeners.
 It also captures any form data and attaches it to the event before its sent to the server by `$fir.replace`.
 In this example we don't have any form data.

 ## About Fir